pranthicavuturu/PredictiveAnalytics/README.md

 1. Open [Google Colab](https://colab.research.google.com/).
 2. Click on `File` > `Open notebook`.
 3. Select the `GitHub` tab in the dialog that appears.
-4. Enter the URL of this GitHub repository and press `Enter`.
+4. Enter the URL of this GitHub repository (https://github.com/pranthicavuturu/PredictiveAnalytics) and press `Enter`.
 5. Colab will list the notebooks in the repository.
-Click on the notebook you want to open.
+Click on the PredictiveAnalyticsProject_Source_Code.ipynb to open.
 6. Once the notebook is open in Colab, you can run it by clicking on `Runtime` > `Run all` to execute all cells, or run each cell individually as needed.

 The notebook loads the dataset from the GitHub repository.
 This process will allow you to run the analysis without any local setup requirements, using the computing resources provided by Google Colab.